apache/openwhisk-package-pushnotifications/README.md

 The `/whisk.system/pushnotifications/sendMessage` action sends push notifications to registered devices.
 The parameters are as follows:

-- `text`\* - The notification message to be shown to the user.
-Eg: -p text "Hi ,OpenWhisk send a notification".
+- `text`- A mandatory notification message to be sent to the user.
+Eg: -p text "Hi ,OpenWhisk send a push notification".
 - `url`: An optional URL that can be sent along with the alert.
 Eg : -p url "https:\\www.w3.ibm.com".
 - `gcmPayload` - An optional custom JSON payload that will be sent as part of the notification message.
 Eg: -p gcmPayload "{"hi":"hello"}"
 - `gcmSound` - An optional parameter.
 The sound file (on device) that will be attempted to play when the notification arrives on the device .